Trias greenfinch

-The Trias greenfinch (Chloris triasi) is an extinct passerine from the family of finches (Fringillidae).
+The Trias greenfinch (Chloris triasi) is an extinct species of passerine bird in the finch family.
 The fossil remains were unearthed in the Cuevas de los Murciélagos near San Andrés y Sauces in the north of La Palma, Canary Islands.
 The species epithet commemorates Spanish palaeontologist Miquel Trías who collected the holotype together with Josep Antoni Alcover in July 1985.

 Description

 The holotype is an almost complete cranium with both pterygoids but lacking mandible, quadrate bones, and the palatine process of maxilla.
 The paratypes include a proximal fragment of a right humerus, a distal fragment of a right humerus with a prominent fragmented epicondyle, a left ulna lacking the epiphyseal plate, an almost complete right ulna lacking the olecranon and a complete left carpometacarpus.
 The cranium length is 34,89 mm, the cranium width is 17,47 mm and the cranium height is 14,31 mm.
 The maxilla length is 19,10 mm, the maxilla width is 9,67 mm, and the maxilla height is 6,71 mm.
 The interorbital width is 6,11 mm.
 The length of the carpometacarpus is 11,69 mm.

 The Trias greenfinch was closely related to the European greenfinch (Chloris chloris).
 However, its head was larger and broader and its bill was about 30 percent larger.
 Its legs were very long and robust, but compared to the greenfinch its wings were shorter.
 This might have been an adaption to more terrestrial habits in the laurel forests.